Particle Statistics, Frustration, and Ground-State Energy: Violation of the natural inequality

 We plotted Fig.~\ref{fig.scaling_half_filling} to show the finite-size scalings.
 Figure~\ref{fig.scaling_half_filling} is the finite-size scaling with $(N/2-1)\Phi_0/N$ flux per plaquette near half filling $(N/2-1)/N$.
 The exact half filling on finite-size lattices ($N/2$ particles on $N$ sites) and the corresponding $\Phi_0/2$ flux per plaquette are avoided to reduce the strong finite-size effect (oscillatory behavior) due to commensuration, while the extrapolation corresponds to the half filling in the thermodynamic limit.
 The extrapolation suggests that the fermions have a lower ground-state energy in the thermodynamic limit.
 Actually, we can prove~\cite{ourPRL} rigorously in the following that this is indeed the case.

+As proved by Lieb~\cite{Lieb-flux}, the optimal energy minimizing flux is $\pi$ per plaquette for square lattice at half filling.
 Let us discuss the square lattice with $\pi$-flux per plaquette, described by the Hamiltonian~\eqref{eq.2D_flux}.
 For convenience, we choose the gauge so that the hopping amplitude $t_{jk}$ is $+1$ on the black links, and $-1$ on the blue ones as shown in Fig.~\ref{fig.pi_flux} (a).
 By taking a $2 \times 2$ unit cell (which is twice as large as the minimal magnetic unit cell), the dispersion relation is $E_{\pm}=\pm \sqrt{4+2\cos{2 k_x}-2\cos{2 k_y}},$ where $(k_x,k_y)$ is the wavenumber which belongs to the reduced Brillouin zone $-\pi/2 \leq k_{x,y} < \pi/2$.
 The bands in the first Brillouin zone are shown in Fig.~\ref{fig.pi_flux} (b).
 Each energy level is doubly degenerate.
 The ground-state energy of fermions at zero chemical potential, which corresponds to the half filling, is given as $E_0^{\rm F} = \sum_{k_x,k_y} 2 E_{-}(k_x,k_y)$ , where the factor $2$ comes from the double degeneracy.
 For the square lattice of size $L_x \times L_y$ ($N=L_x L_y$), $k_{x,y}$ is respectively quantized as integral multiples of $2\pi/L_{x,y}$.
 Thus, in the thermodynamic limit $L_{x,y} \to \infty$, the ground-state energy of the fermionic model at $\mu=0$ is obtained exactly as

 The extrapolated ground-state energy density of fermions from finite-size scaling in Fig.~\ref{fig.scaling_half_filling} matches well with the exact result.